Women and investing in 2023: Here’s everything you need to know

 Investing in women-owned stocks and startups

 Venture capital has quite a way to go when it comes to investing in women-owned firms, but you can invest in women and their businesses in several ways.

 - Women-owned companies.
 While there’s no certain definition for what constitutes a woman-owned publicly traded company, investment platform Public says any publicly-traded company in the U.S. that demonstrates greater gender diversity within senior leadership than other firms in its sector can bear this title.
-One way to invest in them: The SPDR SSGA Gender Diversity Index ETF (SHE) is a package of these companies that can be a good place to start.
-The fund picks companies based on the SSGA Gender Diversity Index, which seeks to provide exposure to U.S. companies that are gender diverse, particularly in respect to leadership positions.
+One way to invest in them: The SPDR MSCI USA Gender Diversity ETF (SHE) is a fund that picks companies based on the MSCI USA Gender Diversity Select Index, which seeks to provide exposure to U.S. companies that promote gender diversity throughout all levels of their organizations.